Position: Scholarships Manager, University of Waikato. Previously a postdoctoral researcher, University of Otago.

 In her second year of undergraduate studies, Kelly had the opportunity to assist a professor with his research on native frogs.
 This was a pivotal moment in her life as Kelly realised that research was not only an excellent excuse to work in the outdoors, but also provided a stimulating intellectual environment, while aiding conservation.
 Fascinated with the weird and wonderful adaptations of New Zealand’s reptiles and amphibians, Kelly went on to complete a master’s degree and PhD project at Victoria University, studying the reproductive biology and cold-adaptation of lizards.

-Kelly is now a postdoctoral fellow at the University of Otago, where she undertakes full-time research.
-Her current project involves developing conservation methods using a common species of lizard, in the hope that these can then be applied to threatened species.
-In particular, Kelly is interested in which captive husbandry regimes (diet and housing) result in the healthiest offspring for future translocations.
+Kelly then took up a position as a postdoctoral fellow at the University of Otago, where she undertakes full-time research.
+Her project involved developing conservation methods using a common species of lizard, in the hope that these can then be applied to threatened species.
+In particular, Kelly was interested in which captive husbandry regimes (diet and housing) result in the healthiest offspring for future translocations.

 Kelly’s interests outside of science include travel and exploration, rock climbing, woodwork and solving problems.

-Kelly is secretary of the Society for Research on Amphibians and Reptiles in New Zealand.
+Kelly was secretary of the Society for Research on Amphibians and Reptiles in New Zealand.
 Visit their website for more information.